 Selected Clients: National Museum of Wildlife Art, World Wildlife Fund Guyana, Sasquatch Books, Creature Conserve, Teton Raptor Center, Mt.
 Pisgah Arboretum, Teton Conservation District

 P U B L I C A T I O N S

-In the summer of 2017 I collaborated with Sasquatch Books on BirdNote, a collection of 100 illustrated essays on bird behavior from the NPR podcast of the same name.
-I produced 101 illustrations for the book, mostly of western and Pacific Northwest bird species.
-The book is currently available online and at independent bookstores worldwide.
+BirdNote is a collection of 100 illustrated essays on bird behavior from the NPR podcast of the same name, published by Sasquatch books in 2018.
+I produced 101 illustrations for the book, which is currently available online and at independent bookstores worldwide.

 Beak To Feet

 Since 2016 I have been working with the Teton Raptor Center to create portraits of their permanent resident raptors for use on merchandise and publications like Beak To Feet, an educational book about raptors, their habitat, their adaptations, and the conservation work done at the Teton Raptor Center.

 E X T E N D E D C V

 2021- Jackson, WY: National Museum of Wildlife Art, “Western Visions” invitational

 2021- Minneapolis, MN: Light Grey Art Lab, "The End is Nigh" group show

 2021- Eugene, OR: Tsunami Books, “Oregon Native Trees” solo show